stingram/SFND_Radar_Target_Generation_And_Detection/Readme.md

 RDM_final = zeros(size(RDM));
 ```

-Slide the cell under test (CUT) across the grid, leaving a margin for Training and Guard cells around the edges.
+Slide the cell under test (CUT) across the grid, leaving a margin for Training and Guard cells around the edges of the map.

 ```Matlab
 for m=(Tr+Gr+1):(Nr/2-(Tr+Gr))